Skip to main content

 Exercise 1: Inheritance

-Design all the necessary classes in order to make the following driver program work properly (we have broken down the step below).
-You must not and can not change the driver code.
-You must store the driver program in a file called InheritanceDriverLab02.java
+You will design all the necessary classes in order to make the following driver program work properly and produce the given expected output (we have broken down the step below).

 public static void main(String[] args){